osegbotonie/enterprise-m365-administration-lab/docs/04-group-and-access-management.md

 Accumulated Access
 ```

-Continued access to previous resources may be retained only where there is:
+Continued access to previous resources may be retained where there is:

 * A documented business requirement.
 * Appropriate approval.